waggle-sensor/sage-ecr/kubernetes/README.md

 ## Inject token

 To let `ecr-api` talk to Jenkins a token is needed.
 Because Jenkins does not let us inject a token on startup, it is automatically generated when Jenkins starts.
-After Jenkins has started and generated a token for user `ecrdb`, the token has to be extracted form the Jenkins pod (container) and stored as a secret.
+After Jenkins has started and generated a token for user `ecrdb`, the token has to be extracted from the Jenkins pod (container) and stored as a secret.

 ```bash